uranian throne

 "It's up to you," he grinned.

 Those terrible meant that Barlayn was of so little account, it hardly mattered whether he came to be extinguished now, or was left till later.
-It's up to you: the gloating speaker really did not care either way: merely restrained from seizing and smashing the dwallidee himself, out of fear that this would exceed the letter of his instructions.
+It's up to you: the gloating speaker really did not care either way: he was merely restrained from seizing and smashing the dwallidee himself, out of fear that this would exceed the letter of his instructions.
 What, then, was left for Hyala, but to walk on past, hopelessly?

-She saw (as you Terrans would say) how she might use the cards in her hand.
+Except that her spirit rebounded as inspiration flashed upon her!
+She suddenly saw (as you Terrans would say) how she might use the cards in her hand.

-She "played that hand" - with profound effect upon future history.
+Immediately she "played that hand" - with profound effect upon future history.

-occasional Terran historical parallel - even though, back when Hyala grabbed the dwallidee, she would not even have known that any life existed on Earth.
+We storytellers, from our vantage a score of lifetimes after the event, give ourselves permission to point out the occasional Terran historical parallel, even though when Hyala grabbed the dwallidee she would not even have known that any life existed on Earth.

 The following analogy is of limited use and we do not intend you to press it farther than suits our purpose.
-You are to take it as we wish you to take it, and not otherwise.
+You are to take it as we wish you to take it and not otherwise.

 Long ago, one of your nations had a tyrant, Napoleon Bonaparte.
 Having risen to power in the context of a great Revolution, he claimed to be the embodiment of that Revolution.
 Yet, as time went on, he sought to combine this with older political traditions.
 He made himself Emperor, hoping to found a dynasty of rulers, and aimed for extra legitimacy by marrying the daughter of a neighbouring emperor.
 With the passing of the years he became, as one of your historians neatly puts it, "increasingly indistinguishable from the kings and emperors he was fighting".

-The tyranny of Dempelath likewise sought to commandeer old forms with which to ride new forces.
+The tyranny of Dempelath likewise sought to commandeer old vehicles with which to ride new forces.
 We have already noted how the Weigher aimed to succeed "constitutionally": he tried at first to get himself appointed Daon, for he would have much preferred to rise that way, rather than merely supplanting the Noad by force.
 In short, Dempelath wanted to look good.
 This was probably not necessary, since his power had grown such that he could have ignored tradition; nevertheless, caution, or vanity, or logic, inhibited him from smashing the culture which he wished to rule.
 We cannot pretend to see into his mind: the dread consciousness of a human-Ghepion hybrid is beyond our narrative reach - but we can imagine that for any would-be tyrant the most satisfying way to seize power, is to seize it whole.

 This was the insight which flashed from the genius of Hyala to illuminate her momentary chance: she saw she had three options, not two.